katurn1/Business-Fundamentals-project/Wine Quality Prediction writeup.md

 - **Timeline**: Analysis and modeling will happen over the course of the first year of production.

-- **Defined Success**: When we take a sample of wine, using a 10 point quality scale we are able to access a minimum 5 quality wine using the model and use subsequent modeling on wine samples throughout production to help improve the quality.
+- **Defined Success**: When we take a sample of wine, using a 10 point quality scale we are able to access a minimum quality of 5 using the model and use subsequent modeling on wine samples throughout production to help improve the quality.

 ## Data